Your cart is currently empty!

 You may have noticed that when you have a laptop computer on your lap, your legs can get very warm.

-Working, reading, or playing computer games with your laptop resting on your lap or knees could lead to permanent discoloration of the skin – a condition known as toasted skin syndrome – on the upper legs following prolonged use, and in a worse case scenario could even cause cancer, according to a case study published in the scientific journal Paediatrics in 2010.
+Working, reading, or playing computer games with your laptop resting on your lap or knees could lead to permanent discoloration of the upper legs after prolonged use.

 What is Toasted Skin Syndrome?

 Toasted skin syndrome is a mottled brownish skin discoloration that results after prolonged exposure to heat radiation, and can occur through laptop use.
 Under a microscope, Toasted Skin Syndrome resembles skin damaged by long-term sun exposure, and can be very long-lasting.

 Laptops give off heat, which is generated by the optical hard drive or the battery, or dispersed by the cooling fan in an effort to keep the computer cool to prevent it from overheating and malfunctioning.

 This heat is typically radiated out through the base of the laptop, and because air circulation under the device is restricted, heat can build up on the exterior of the laptop case.
 Because laptops have optical hard drives located on the left-hand side of the device, computer-induced burning to the skin typically occurs on the left leg.
 According to the researchers, even mild to moderate levels of heat (109.4 – 116.6°F) can burn the skin, but temperatures of 111.2°F and above can result in toasted skin syndrome.